Loyalty programs

 To add members, click + Add.
 Three options are available:

 1. Add all database profiles — mass registration of all customers in the database.
-2. Add profiles from a segment — registration of a selected group of users.
-3. Add a member — manual registration of a single customer.
+2. Add profiles from a segment — registration of a selected group of users, for example, active customers, those who recently paid for a service, etc. 3.
+Add a member — manual registration of a single customer.

 It can be a specific date: